 News & Publications

-Congratulations to the Weng lab on their manuscript “Synthetic modeling reveals HOXB genes are critical for the initiation and maintenance of human leukemia” in press at Nature Communications.
+Congratulations to the Weng lab on their manuscript “Synthetic modeling reveals HOXB genes are critical for the initiation and maintenance of human leukemia” published in Nature Communications.

 Kusakabe M, Sun AC, Tyshchenko K, Wong R, Nanda A, Shanna C, Gusscott S, Chavez EA, Lorzadeh A, Zhu A, Hill A, Hung S, Brown S, Babaian A, Wang X, Holt RA, Steidl C, Karsan A, Humphries RK, Eaves CJ, Hirst M, & Weng AP.
 Synthetic modeling reveals HOXB genes are critical for the initiation and maintenance of human leukemia.
 Nat Commun.
-(In press, May 2019).
+2019 Jul 2;10(1):2913.
+Full-text